MavenCode/KubeflowTraining/Day 2/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/readme.md

    `sudo snap install docker --classic`

-   Run the following code in your ubuntu cli before you run the notebook
+   Run the following code in your cli before you run the notebook

       `docker pull python:3.7.1`